Sonosfera

 Key takeaway: "Includes licensing" is not a uniform claim across the industry.
 Confirm specifically whether both PPL and PRS public performance rights are covered for your premises type and size.

-For a small UK salon, the cheapest legal route is a royalty-free music service where public use rights are already granted and no TheMusicLicence is needed.
-Royalty-free music means music where the creator has pre-licensed public use rights — GOV.UK notes that you do not need TheMusicLicence if you only play music that is genuinely royalty-free.
+For a small UK salon, the cheapest legal route is a royalty-free music service where public use rights are already granted and documented.
+Royalty-free music means music where the creator has pre-licensed public use rights — GOV.UK notes that a separate licence may not be required if you only play music that is genuinely royalty-free.

 The practical options, from cheapest to most expensive: